fbpx

 There are regular buses to Paracas from Lima, Arequipa, Nazca, and Ica.
 The dusty town has a Cruz del Sur Terminal, and other buses usually stop at an office somewhere on the street.
 Check the Busbud.com website or app to find your best bus option.

-- Buses.
-Reserve buses in Peru via Busbud, 12Go, or Omio.
+• Buses.
+Book buses and trains in Peru with Busbud, 12Go, or Omio.

-- Yoga retreat.
-Or, why not do a yoga retreat in Peru?
+• Yoga retreat.
+Or go on a lovely yoga retreat in Peru!

 Some of the links on this site are affiliate links.
 If you buy something through these links, I might receive a small commission.